ferreum/distanceutils/README.rst

   * Subobjects (Subobjects can have subobjects too)

-* Teleporter (Found on anything with teleporter properties like actual Teleporter, TeleporterVirus, VirusSpiritSpawner, etc and even EmpireStart/EndZone)
+* Teleporter (Found on anything with teleporter properties like actual Teleporter, TeleporterVirus, VirusSpiritSpawner, etc. and even EmpireStart/EndZone)

   * Link ID